 I have been running customer journey mapping workshops for our clients for many years.

-In the last few years I’ve noticed, as the popularity of the term “customer journey map” has grown, people have started pinning the term to different things, i.e. people call different types of map, customer journey maps.
+As the popularity of the term “customer journey map” has grown, people have started pinning the term to different things, i.e. people call different types of map, customer journey maps.
 Of course this makes it confusing when you’re talking to someone about what you’re trying to achieve.

-Why you would use a Journey Map?
+Why you would use a Customer Journey Map?

 Understanding this journey is not nearly as obvious as it sounds.